-He lead the negotiations to broker a deal which allowed the BLHA to take ownership of the lake for the price of paying the previous-owners’ taxes on it.
+He led the negotiations to broker a deal which allowed the BLHA to take ownership of the lake for the price of paying the previous owners’ taxes on it.
 The details and extended activities which brought about full ownership under one entity did not get finalized until 1990.
 That was dedication to a cause!

 Pete passed away on June 1, 2011 at the age of 86.

 President Seitz, Members of Berkeley Lake Homeowners Association, Friends, Relatives, and Distinguished Guests: